 Summertime is here.
 The best time to let your pup live his/her best life with all of the outdoor activities.
-We all deserve a nice reward after a long hot outing, so while you relax with a refreshing drink or delicious ice cream, don’t forget about your four-legged partner who deserves a cool down treat too.
+We all deserve a nice reward after a long hot outing, so while you relax with a refreshing drink or delicious ice cream, don’t forget about your four-legged partner who deserves a cool treat too.

 Each recipe is unique and fun in its own way, so be sure to try them all to see which one your pup loves the most!

-Do it Yourself Frozen Dog Treats Tips and Tricks
+DIY Frozen Dog Treats Tips and Tricks

-- Store your treats in a zip-top freezer bag to extend the shelf life of the treats, and help keep them fresh for up to 6 months
+- Store your treats in a zip-top freezer bag to extend the shelf life of the treats, and help keep them fresh for up to 4 months.

 - Do not serve your dog treats that are freezer burnt, or past the above-mentioned shelf life.
 The ingredients might have gone bad, which can cause stomach issues for your pet.